MisterChief95/sd-forge-extra-samplers/README.md

 ### Tips

 - Most schedulers will work with these samplers for general generations and hires fix.
-- The `Normal` and `Beta` schedulers do not work well with Adetailer. `Karras` is recommended for adetailer.
+- The `Normal` and `Beta` schedulers do not work well with Adetailer. `Karras` is recommended for Adetailer.

 ## Contributing